Strategic Planning Terms

 - Strategic myopia - Management’s failure to recognize the importance of changing external conditions because they are blinded by their shared, strongly held beliefs.

-- Strategic thinking - How decisions made today will effect the business years in the future.
+- Strategic thinking - How decisions made today will affect the business years in the future.

 - Strategic predisposition - A tendency of a firm by virtue of its history, assets, or culture to favor one strategy over competitive possibilities.